adebiyi422/The-Biological-EVA/README.md

 beva.PNG - image of the Biological EVA (TM) prototype.

 ## Libraries Used:
-The following python libraries were used in this projec:
+The following python libraries were used in this project:

 * numpy==1.20.1
 * pandas==1.2.4